 At Ortega Law, every client is important to us.
 The attention, dedication, and skill we provide to each client’s case remains the same, whether our clients are charged with murder or driving on a suspended license.
 Losing your privilege to drive or your freedom and liberty are life-altering events.
 There are many defenses to serious traffic offenses that should be explored before taking the State’s offer, even if it is a probation before judgment (“PBJ”).
 A PBJ in a DUI or DWI case can never be expunged.
 In other words, the public at large will always be able to see the charge and any associated tickets.
 An attorney should never advise a client to plead to a charge when there are viable defenses.
 Not every trial can be won, but at Ortega Law we are not afraid to fight for our clients.
 Every member of our Firm is a trial attorney.
 Having a team of litigators is something that we are proud of and that our clients benefit from.

 A conviction for driving while suspended, and similar offenses, can lead to the loss of your license to drive and even lead to incarceration in certain cases.
 Just like DUI/DWI charges, an attorney should not shy away from making the State prove its case.
 There are many defenses to these types of cases, ranging from the traffic stop itself to issues regarding proper notification from the MVA.
-Getting an experienced criminal defense attorney right away can make a huge difference in the ultimate outcome of your case.
+Getting an experienced criminal defense attorney right away who knows the laws in Maryland, can make a huge difference in the ultimate outcome of your case.
 Don’t wait to speak to a lawyer, contact us today for a free consultation.

 Successfully completing probation is one of the hardest things an individual can do in life.
 A lot can go wrong when trying to follow the strict mandates of unsympathetic probation officers.
 Pitfalls include completing drug, alcohol, or anger management classes, strict reporting requirements, and restitution payments.
 Typically when the probation officer sends the report to the Probation Judge asking for a warrant, an individual will find him or herself in handcuffs and having to pay a bail.
 Others might find themselves without a bail at all.
 Retaining an experienced criminal defense attorney early is the key to getting the best result possible in an alleged VOP hearing.
 From representation at bail review through the hearing itself, a strong advocate is needed to argue on an individual’s behalf.